Zaijian Jaranilla: Advocacy and philanthropy

-In 2010, Jaranilla took part in ABS-CBN’s “Kapit Bisig sa Ilog Pasig” project, an environmental awareness campaign led by the ABS-CBN Foundation and environmental advocate Gina Lopez.
+In 2010, Jaranilla took part in ABS-CBN's “Kapit Bisig sa Ilog Pasig” project, an environmental awareness campaign led by the ABS-CBN Foundation and environmental advocate Gina Lopez.
 The campaign, directed by Brillante Mendoza, aimed to promote the seven-year clean-up effort for the Pasig River, which had become heavily polluted.
 Jaranilla appeared in infomercials alongside other ABS-CBN talents including Coco Martin, Kim Atienza, Karen Davila, and Efren Peñaflorida.

+In April 2011, he appeared on Eat Bulaga! aimed to promote Pak!
+Pak!
+My Dr. Kwak! and donate the prize money to Silid-kaalaman, the show's Library Project for underdeveloped schools in the Philippines.

 In 2022, ABS-CBN and Star Magic launched the "Tulong-Tulong sa Pag-Ahon: Isang Daan sa Pagtutulungan" campaign to seek financial support for survivors of Typhoon Odette.
 Jaranilla, along with other celebrities, participated in sports and online gaming events to raise sponsorships and donations.
 Through this campaign, the ABS-CBN Foundation was able to deliver 584 home repair kits, provide food packs to 207,649 families in Palawan, and parts of Visayas and Mindanao, and restore the livelihoods of fishermen by supplying boats and other essential resources.